snapshotmanager/boom-boot/README.md

 For the latest version, to contribute, and for more information, please visit the project pages or join the mailing list.

-To clone the current master (development) branch run:
+To clone the current main (development) branch run:

 ```
 git clone git://github.com/snapshotmanager/boom.git